-The best of the best of automation apps.
-It’s actually not free but have 7-day trial, usually at that period I put all my workflow to automate, after that, It can’t be changed but it will work.
+The best of the best automation apps.
+It’s actually not free but has a 7-day trial, usually, at that period I put all my workflow to automate, after that, It can’t be changed but it will work.
 If I want to put other flow, I need to reinstall still. (update: bought it so it’s less cumbersome, but definitely still working like this) Llama is also good but less customizable.
 Magus is for gesture-based command but less for others.
 Pay for Automagic Automaton if you’re a flowchart kind of person.
 ActivityTask combines movement tracking with Tasker.

 I use this mostly for removing Ads and changing boot animation.
-Phone needs to be rooted though.
+The phone needs to be rooted though.
 If not, it will just get weird for a while before you reboot.
 Pro ver.

 For backing up everything.
 Rooted phone only.
-Pro version is more versatile.
+The Pro version is more versatile.